 This class comprises the actions of making assertions about one property of an object or any single relation between two items or concepts.
-The type of the property asserted to hold between two items or concepts can be described by the property P177 assigned property type: E55 Type.
+The type of the property asserted to hold between two items or concepts can be described by the property P177 assigned property of type (is type of property assigned): E55 Type.